Antarctica|Climbing|Hack|Humor|Photo Navigation: < Previous Next >

 [20070904-195446_VercorsBike.jpg]

 Unfortunately when we get there everything is closed for the season !
-We have to bike another 17km before we can find a restaurant and accomodation, exhausted.
+We have to bike another 17km before we can find a restaurant and accommodation, exhausted.

 Left: Unfortunately when we get there everything is closed for the season !
-We have to bike another 17km before we can find a restaurant and accomodation, exhausted.
+We have to bike another 17km before we can find a restaurant and accommodation, exhausted.

 [20080709_181807_BoulderStNizier.jpg]